 If the faculty determines that the student’s work does not merit continuation in the PhD program, the student may be granted a terminal MA degree if the student has met the MA requirements and if the faculty by majority vote deems the MA thesis creditable.

 In the fifth semester, the first of the student’s annual PhD committee meetings is held.
-The student present a one-page description of the dissertation topic, and the student and committee together decide on comprehensive exam areas and procedures.
+The student presents a one-page description of the dissertation topic, and the student and committee together decide on comprehensive exam areas and procedures.
 Once the faculty as a whole reviews and approves the dissertation topic and exam areas, the "prelim" is passed.

 The dissertation is a book-length research project designed to make an original scholarly contribution to the student’s field.
 Ideally, students begin to focus their dissertation topic early in their graduate career, within the first two years.
 The MA thesis can be a piece of the dissertation project.
 As soon as possible, students should design their curriculum to enrich and advance their dissertation project.